 Faces in Manga

-But faces are hard.
-Challenges can include eyebrows, ears, hair, eyes, mouth and nose placement, necks, clothing, etc. It can also be hard to get the sizes and proportions right for any feature.
+Faces are hard.
+Challenges include eyebrows, ears, hair, eyes, mouth and nose placement, necks, clothing, etc. It can also be hard to get the sizes and proportions right for any feature.
 There's a lot to think about and a lot that can go wrong.
-But never fear, I think if you dive right in and practice a bunch you can get better at drawing those iconic manga and anime faces.
+But never fear, if you dive right in and practice a bunch, you can get better at drawing those iconic manga and anime faces.

 Choose a Perspective

-Perspective means to choose the viewpoint at which we're looking at our subject.
-Think of it as like picturing where to point a camera in a video.
-Consider if we're viewing the subject from above, below, or straight on.
+Choose the viewpoint from which we're looking at our subject.
+It's like picturing where to point a camera.
+Do you want to show the subject from above, below, or straight on?
 Then consider distance.
 How far is the viewer from the person?
-A person seen from a distance will have much less detail than someone shown as if they were very close.
+A person seen from a distance will have much less detail than someone shown very close.

-With faces, there's also the tilt of the face to consider.
-Having the subject face directly forward is relatively easy to draw, but boring, and in narratives you usually want to show the subject looking at or talking to something outside the panel, which means the head is normally not facing forward.
+There's also the tilt of the face to consider.
+Having the subject face directly forward is relatively easy to draw, but boring.
+In storytelling, you usually want to show the subject looking at or talking to something.
+This means the head is normally not facing forward.
 But if you're making a character model, or just starting out practicing drawing faces, it's a good basic view to start from.
-In the top photo, Mystic Mia from Ace Attorney's manga is pretty close to an example of this viewpoint.
+In the header drawing of this article, Mystic Mia from Ace Attorney's manga is pretty close to a basic frontal viewpoint.

-So then we have profile, which is where you only see half the face.
+So then we have the profile, which is where you only see half the face.
 This is good for making a character look noble and elegant, emphasizing their neck, and making their pose look dramatic.
-Profile is the go-to standard for putting a face on a coin, so it makes a character seem iconic.
+The profile is the go-to standard for putting a face on a coin, so it makes a character seem iconic.

-But it's not very natural looking.
+But it's not very natural.
 That's why the angle most often seen with faces in comics, anime, and manga will be what they call a 3/4 viewpoint.
 The FLCL face in the top picture is an example of 3/4.
-It's so named because it's between a full view of the face and a profile view (which shows half the face).
-Partial profile shots, where you see part of the other side of the face, are more natural looking too, like in the top photo's example from Gurren Lagann.
-3/4 views and partial profile views are going to make up the bulk of faces you see in manga, because they look the most natural.
-When you draw or photograph a real person, it's very rare for you to either get a full-face view where both sides are symmetrical or a complete profile.
-So manga artists use this view a lot because it's the view you're most likely to see when you're interacting with people in real life.
+It's so named because it's between a full view of the face and a profile view.
+Partial profile shots, where you see part of the other side of the face, are more natural looking too.
+Like in the top photo's example from Gurren Lagann.
+3/4 views and partial profile views are going to make up the bulk of faces you see in manga.
+When you draw or photograph a real person, it's very rare for you to either get a full-face view where both sides are symmetrical, or a complete profile.
+So manga artists use the 3/4 view a lot because it's the view you're most likely to see when you're interacting with people in real life.

 So now, I'm going to walk you through two methods you can use for faces.
 When I draw manga characters, I often use an "eyes first" technique, where I start with the eyes and draw other facial features in relation and proportion to the eyes (which is why I started this series with an eye drawing article).
-But most "how to draw" books I've studied tell you to use an "oval technique", which means drawing geometric shapes first (an oval for a face), and then subtracting lines and adding detail.
-You can use either, or different ones in different situations.
+But most "how to draw" books I've studied tell you to use an "oval technique," which means drawing basic shapes first (an oval for a face), and then adding detail.
+You can use either or different ones in different situations.
 Try them both and see which one works better for you.

 "Eyes First" Method

-This is how I normally draw characters on my own, even though most "how to draw" bits of advice I get in books or on the internet as I said prescribe the oval method.
-But the eyes are the key to a manga character's facial expression and personality, as I covered in my earlier article.
+This is how I normally draw characters on my own, even though most "how to draw" advice I get in books or on the internet, as I said, prescribes the oval method.
+But the eyes are the key to a manga character's facial expression and personality.
 So the size, shape, and direction of the eyes and eyebrows can tell you a lot about how to make the rest of the face.
 So here's my "eyes first" method:

 This is what you see in most "how to draw" books, which build on the premise that complex organic shapes (people, animals, plants, Pokemon, etc.) can be broken down into simpler geometric shapes.
-There's nothing wrong with the approach, but starting with a geometric shape means you'll have to do a lot of line drawing and then line erasing, so make sure you level up your kneaded eraser game for this.
-And don't draw the original guidelines too dark either.
+There's nothing wrong with the approach, but starting with a geometric shape means you'll have to erase a lot of the lines later.

-- The mouth and nose is usually tiny.
-It can be emphasized if the character is talking, shouting, or eating, but most of the expressiveness in the face comes from the eyes rather than the mouth in manga style drawing.
+- The mouth and nose are usually tiny.
+They can be emphasized if the character is talking, shouting, or eating.
+But most of the expressiveness comes from the eyes in manga-style drawing.

 - The top of the head should be round, but the bottom of the chin is more angular.
-Think of a tear drop, egg, or sunflower seed.
+Think of a teardrop, egg, or sunflower seed.
 You can make a square jaw for an older or more macho character, but this is the exception in manga, rather than the rule.
 In Western comic books, a square jaw is common for superheroes.
 But manga characters usually look softer and more feminine than that, even the boys.

-- The ears are the same height as the eyes, and are placed evenly with the eyes.
-Looking up or down (not just with the eyes, but with a tilt of the chin) changes the placement of the ears, but only slightly.
-The ear is like a reversed tear drop, but with a rounded point.
-Most character's ears are partially obscured by the hair.
+- The ears are the same height as the eyes and are placed evenly with the eyes.
+Looking up or down with a tilt of the chin changes the placement of the ears, but only slightly.
+The ear is like a reversed teardrop, but with a rounded point.
+Most characters' ears are partially obscured by the hair.
 But usually, they're not completely covered by it.

 - Anime hair tends to be very shiny, so it usually contains a highlight to show where light is hitting it.
 But any part of it turned away from the light source will be shaded, and not highlighted.
 Highlights that involve a subtle gradient from dark to light and back work best.